lindsayrmaher/abc-challenge/README.md

 # ABC News / Walt Disney Coding Challenge

 This project is a small coding challenge displaying the news for the day!
+I decided to use plain React with this application rather than redux or react-redux because of the simplicity of the state management.
+Because the endpoints on the NewsAPI give us similar information, I decided to instead take advantage of the top headlines endpoint and futher query that with different sources!

 ---